-3.4.1 What's in the test suite?
+3.6.1 What's in the test suite?

-The suite is composed of a large number of individual test problems that are designed to span the range of physics and dimensionalities that are accessible using the Enzo test code, both separately and in various permutations.
+The suite is composed of a large number of individual test problems that are designed to span the range of physics and dimensionalities that are accessible using the Enzo code, both separately and in various permutations.
 Tests can be selected based on a variety of criteria, including (but not limited to) the physics included, the estimated runtime of the test, and the dimensionality.
 The testing suite runs enzo on each selected test problem, produces a series of outputs, and then uses yt to process these outputs in a variety of different ways (making projections, looking at fields, etc.).
 The results of these yt analyses are then compared against similarly generated results from an earlier "good" version of the enzo code run on the same problems.
 In test problems where we have them, analytical solutions are compared against the test results (e.g. shocktubes).
 Lastly, a summary of these test results are returned to the user for interpretation.

 One can run individual tests or groups of tests using the various run time flags.
 For convenience, three pre-created, overlapping sets of tests are provided.
-For each set of tests, the test suite can automatically pull the "gold standard" results from a remote server; or one can generate their own standard locally against which she can compare different builds of the code.
+For each set of tests, one must generate their own standard locally against which she can compare different builds of the code.

-1. The "quick suite" (--suite=quick).
+- 1. The "quick suite" (--suite=quick).
 This is composed of small calculations that test critical physics packages both alone and in combination.
 The intent of this package is to be run automatically and relatively frequently (multiple times a day) on a remote server to ensure that bugs have not been introduced during the code development process.
 All runs in the quick suite use no more than a single processor.
-The total run time should be about 15 minutes on the default lowest level of optimization..

-2. The "push suite" (--suite=push).
+The total run time should be about 15 minutes on the default lowest level of optimization.. - 2.
+The "push suite" (--suite=push).
 This is a slightly large set of tests, encompassing all of the quick suite and some additional larger simulations that test a wider variety of physics modules.
 The intent of this package is to provide a thorough validation of the code prior to changes being pushed to the main repository.
-The total run time is roughly 60 minutes for default optimization, and all simulations use only a single processor.

-3. The "full suite" (--suite=full).
+The total run time is roughly 60 minutes for default optimization, and all simulations use only a single processor. - 3.
+The "full suite" (--suite=full).
 This encompasses essentially all of test simulations contained within the run directory.
 This suite provides the most rigorous possible validation of the code in many different situations, and is intended to be run prior to major changes being pushed to the stable branch of the code.
 A small number of simulations in the full suite are designed to be run on 2 processors and will take multiple hours to complete.
 The total run time is roughly 60 hours for the default lowest level of optimization.

-3.4.2 How to run the test suite against the gold standard
+3.6.2 How to run the test suite

 1. Compile Enzo.
-The gold standard calculations use the default compiler settings that can be restored with make default.
-If you have already built enzo, you can skip this step and the test will use your existing enzo executable, however be forewarned.
-If you use significantly different compilation options (high-level optimization in particular) you may see somewhat different outputs from the tests that could result in failed tests.
+If you have already built enzo, you can skip this step and the test will use your existing enzo executable.
 To compile enzo with the standard settings, complete these commands: